Monetary Policy Responses

 What it is:

 If AI makes businesses dramatically more productive, the economy can grow faster before inflation kicks in; but central banks need to recognize this shift in real time, or they risk setting interest rates too high (stifling growth unnecessarily) or too low (letting inflation build).
 If AI displaces large numbers of workers while simultaneously boosting output, central banks face an uncomfortable choice: cut rates to help unemployed workers, or hold rates steady because the economy is still growing and prices are rising.
+Compounding this, AI-powered pricing algorithms could allow businesses to adjust prices almost instantly in response to changing conditions, meaning economic shocks spread faster across the economy than the slower, stickier price adjustments that central bank models currently assume.
+In an extreme scenario, AI-driven productivity gains could push prices persistently downward, creating deflationary pressure that conventional interest rate tools struggle to address once rates approach zero.

 Recommended Reading: